uos/rmagine_ros/README.md

-# imagine_ros
+# rmagine_ros

 Robots simulate their sensors in triangle meshes.

-ROS integration of **imagine** library and examples for:
+ROS integration of **rmagine** library and examples for:
-- Basic usage of imagine library
+- Basic usage of rmagine library
 - Simulating different attributes for intersections
 - Advanced examples to speed up your applications

 ## Dependency
-imagine library to be installed
+rmagine library to be installed

 ## Nodes